bolderbrush10/SearchlightAssault/programmer-notes.md

 ##Current  Task:

-When the biter attacks a foe (or becomes distracted), we change the force for the hidden attack entity.
-Then, we set its shooting_target to whatever the biter was attacking.
-When the target dies, we switch it back to the hidden force.

-(We could probably still use the grid system to figure out which sets of turtles are worth polling?)

-Right now, we're working inside of TrackSpottedFoes in control-searchlight.lua

-##Next task:

-So, we've figured out how to get the game to display multiple (square) sprites as a radius visualization.
-This means that we don't necessarily have to define our searchlight-base entity as a turret anymore.
-What we're presently trying to figure out:
-  - What kind of entity we should use

 - Should we plan to create & pop up our own custom gui for circuit conditions?
 - What kind of entity has good circuit conditions we can steal / how to rig the connections
   - Maybe we'll need to create hidden constant-combinators / deciders and dynamically set their output in on_tick...
   - (Or maybe we don't even hide the combinators, that could be cool if they were "exposed".
      Their sprites could still just be a part of the base-searchlight's sprite)

-  - How to designate arbitrary structures as military targets so that biters will "prioritize" attacking the searchlights
-    - Maybe we could create yet-another-dummy entity?

 Can we make a turret use multiple attack types so we can swap searchlight colors in real time?
    (like how tanks have different attacks)